-The Company has incurred a net loss for the twelve months ended March 31, 2017 of \$0.26 million and is expected to continue to generate losses while it continues to be an exploration-stage company.
+The Company has incurred a net loss for the year ended March 31, 2018 of \$354,937 and is expected to continue to generate losses while it continues to be an exploration-stage company.
 The Company anticipates significant expenditures for its mineral exploration programs.
 Since most exploration projects do not result in the discovery of commercially productive mineral reserves and are ultimately expensed in full, the Company expects to report net losses into the foreseeable future.